wouker/interviewprofiler/README.md

 CONNECT-ICT

-demo tool to guide with he assertion of candidates during an interview.
+demo tool to guide with the assertion of candidates during an interview.

 Goal: